orientechnologies/orientdb-labs/Security-Config.md

 ### OServerConfigAuthenticator
 *OServerConfigAuthenticator* utilizes the <users> element in the orientdb-server-config.xml file and permits its list of server users to be used for authentication and authorization of resources.
 Beyond "name", "class", and "enabled", *OServerConfigAuthenticator* requires no additional properties.

-The full classpath for the "class" property is "com.orientechnologies.orient.server.security.OServerConfigAuthenticator".
+The full classpath for the "class" property is "com.orientechnologies.security.authenticator.OServerConfigAuthenticator".

 ### OKerberosAuthenticator
-*OKerberosAuthenticator* is an Enterprise-only authenticator and provides support for Kerberos/SPNEGO authentication.
+*OKerberosAuthenticator* provides support for Kerberos/SPNEGO authentication.
 In addition to the usual "name", "class", and "enabled" properties, the *OKerberosAuthenticator* component also supports "debug", "krb5_config", "service", "spnego", and "client" properties.
 All of these properties are defined in greater detail below.

-The full classpath for the "class" property is "com.orientechnologies.agent.kerberos.OKerberosAuthenticator".
+The full classpath for the "class" property is "com.orientechnologies.security.kerberos.OKerberosAuthenticator".

 #### "debug"
 When set to true, all of the Kerberos and SPNEGO authentication are displayed in the server's logfile.
 This can be very useful when debugging authentication problems.